rethinkdb/rethinkdb-rs/2-data-model/data-modeling-in-rethinkdb.md

 __Disadvantages of using embedded arrays:__

-- Any operation on a document in the `author` table requires loading all posts into memory.
-Note that any update to a document requires rewriting the entire document to disk.
+- Deleting, adding or updating a post requires loading the entire `posts` array, modifying it, and writing the entire document back to disk.
 - Because of the previous limitation, it's best to keep the size of the `posts` array to no more than a few hundred documents.